MicrosoftLearning/mslearn-databricks/Instructions/Exercises/AI-03-Multi-stage-reasoning.md

     git clone https://github.com/MicrosoftLearning/mslearn-databricks
      ```

-5. After the repo has been cloned, enter the following command to run the **setup.ps1** script, which provisions an Azure Databricks workspace in an available region:
+5. After the repo has been cloned, enter the following command and replace `region` with the same region where you created your OpenAI resource.
+This command will run the **setup.ps1** script, which provisions an Azure Databricks workspace in the specified region:

      ```powershell
-    ./mslearn-databricks/setup.ps1
+    ./mslearn-databricks/setup.ps1 region
      ```

 6. If prompted, choose which subscription you want to use (this will only happen if you have access to multiple Azure subscriptions).